All Episodes

 But kind of get a little plan together first.

-But you have the same thing happening in in France over quote May Day, Labor Day, and you know, the same ex exact thing, Molotov cocktails.
+But you had the same thing happening in France over May Day, Labor Day, and, you know, the same exact thing, Molotov cocktails.

-I I'm I'm not sure how that that gets you where you want to go.
+I'm not sure how that gets you where you want to go.

 Absolutely.

-And I think it's um, you know, we saw them in France, so they're marching just ahead now of the second round of the French presidential election.
+And I think it's, you know, we saw them in France, so they're marching just ahead now of the second round of the French presidential election.

-There's a lot of disgruntled people on the streets because in many ways, a lot like America, when America couldn't sort of decide when you have the liberals that said, Well, we don't want to vote for Trump, and we don't want to vote for Clinton either.
+There's a lot of disgruntled people on the streets because in many ways, a lot like America, when America couldn't sort of decide when you had the liberals that said, well, we don't want to vote for Trump and we don't want to vote for Clinton either.

 The French now find themselves in the same position.